topydo/topydo/README.md

-Topydo
+topydo
 ======

-Topydo is a todo list application using the [todo.txt format][1].
+topydo is a todo list application using the [todo.txt format][1].
 It is heavily inspired by the [todo.txt CLI][1] by Gina Trapani.
 This tool is actually a merge between the todo.txt CLI and a [number of extensions][3] that I wrote on top of the CLI, hereafter refered to as todo.txt-tools.
 These extensions